FairwindsOps/insights-docs/docs/configure/automation/integrations.md

 If the Action Item associated with the ticket is marked as `Resolved` or `Fixed`, the third party ticket will automatically close.

 ### Customizable fields:
-Insights provides ability to customize how the ticket is created in the target ticketing provider in some extent, by adding an a 4th parameter to `createTicket` function.
+Insights provides ability to customize how the ticket is created at the target ticketing provider in some extent, by adding an a 4th parameter to `createTicket` function.
-This parameter is generic key/value object.
+This parameter is a generic key/value object.
 For this customization some level os knowledge about the target Ticket Provider is required.